Human Relations Principle #30: Make the other person happy about doing the thing you suggest.

 (“Make people glad to do what you want.”)

-(This is the twenty-ninth in a series of articles where I will encapsulate each of Dale Carnegie’s timeless, life-changing principles for dealing with people.
+(This is the thirtieth in a series of articles where I will encapsulate each of Dale Carnegie’s timeless, life-changing principles for dealing with people.
 (Adapted from How to Win Friends and Influence People.))*